-AWARNING: These products can expose you to chemicals, including titanium dioxide and/or chromium and/or nickel, which are known to the State of California to cause cancer, and to carbon monoxide, which is known to the State of California to cause birth defects or other reproductive harm.
-For more information, go to
+WARNING: These products can expose you to chemicals, including crystalline silica, which are known to the State of California to cause cancer, and to carbon monoxide, which is known to the State of California to cause birth defects or other reproductive harm.
+For more information, go to www.P65Warnings.ca.gov.